 The following activities will help monitor the effectiveness of the safety systems and procedures included in this SMP and will help identify opportunities for continual improvement during the SMO.
 In these activities, a high level of participation from all levels is required.
 A safety audit database (RIMS) will be used to record all audits.
 Actions arising from these audits will be allocated to an individual for follow up.

 9.1 SENIOR MANAGEMENT SAFETY AUDITS

-Nyrstar Senior Management will conduct regular Work Area Safety Inspection (WASI) to assess the overall state of safety of the SMO and to demonstrate Management commitment to safety.
+Nyrstar Senior Management will conduct regular WASI's to assess the overall state of safety on the SMO and to demonstrate Management commitment to safety.
 (Appendix 4)

 9.2 SAFETY DEPARTMENT (WASI)